GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 ### Mutex {#utilities_i_a_b}
-Use @ref BansheeEngine::Mutex "Mutex" and @ref BansheeEngine::Lock "Lock" to synchronize access between multiple threads, like so:
+Use @ref bs::Mutex "Mutex" and @ref bs::Lock "Lock" to synchronize access between multiple threads, like so:
 ~~~~~~~~~~~~~{.cpp}
 Vector<int> output;
 int startIdx = 0;